 As mentioned, McDonald’s operates over 30,000 restaurants in 100 countries.
 Its worldwide expansion is an example of globalization.
 By design, the corporation creates a menu adaptable to various local tastes and customs.
 This policy is an example of internationalization.

 Many of the McDonald’s restaurants in Israel serve kosher food and drink and close during the Sabbath and Jewish holidays.
 McDonald’s has also opened a meat-free restaurant in India, a country in which much of the population does not eat beef or pork.
 In both cases, McDonald’s has maintained its global brand identity but tailored its products and services for local markets.
 These cases exemplify localization.

-A great deal of localization, of course, has to do with language.
-Translation and localization are two intimately related concepts.
 For most products, localization includes—but is not limited to—translation.
-Localization requires consideration of multiple factors that transcend the words a company uses to describe or explain its product.
+There are many localization challenges.
+It requires consideration of multiple cultural factors that transcend the words a company uses to describe or explain its product.

 When creating its film Inside Out, for example, Pixar modified its animation to accommodate multiple versions of a scene where a character points to and reads a sign.
 In the Arabic version of the film, the character motions from right to left, rather than the left-to-right direction the animation takes in the English version of the film.

-Here are just a few important considerations companies need to address when localizing a product:
+Here are just a few of the important considerations companies need to address when localizing a product:

 - Naming conventions (e.g., people from certain cultures may not have last names or may have multiple last names)

 - Date and time formats, such as DD/MM/YYYY and MM/DD/YYYY

 - Writing direction (left to right for most languages, but right to left in Hebrew and Arabic, and vertical in some Asian languages).